jojoelfe/pcdh15_tomo_talk/slides.md

 <div>
 <h3>Data processing</h3>

-- Motion correction using UCSF Motioncor2
+- Motion correction using **UCSF Motioncor2**
-- Tomogram processing using IMOD
+- Tomogram processing using **IMOD**
+  - Final tomograms binned to 6.8 Å pixelsize and with SIRT-like filter
-- In case of substantial deformation final reconstruction with TomoAlign
+- In case of substantial deformation final reconstruction with **TomoAlign**
-- As necessary, tomograms were denoised using Topaz
+- As necessary, tomograms were denoised using **Topaz**

 </div>